Chandru182007/smart-transport/README.md

 # Pioneering Intelligent Fleet Operations Across India
 From the bustling docks of Chennai to the critical logistics hubs of Delhi NCR and Bengaluru, we engineer robust depot orchestration tools that keep Indian logistics agile, safe, and cost-efficient.
+This application implements the TransOps System.

 ## Run Locally